esmnext/esmx/examples/docs/src/en/guide/frameworks/html.md

 ---
-titleSuffix: Gez Framework HTML SSR Application Example
+titleSuffix: Esmx Framework HTML SSR Application Example
-description: Build a Gez-based HTML SSR application from scratch.
+description: Build a Esmx-based HTML SSR application from scratch.
 This example demonstrates the basic usage of the framework, including project initialization, HTML configuration, and entry file setup.
 head:
   - - meta
     - property: keywords
-      content: Gez, HTML, SSR Application, TypeScript Configuration, Project Initialization, Server-Side Rendering, Client-Side Interaction
+      content: Esmx, HTML, SSR Application, TypeScript Configuration, Project Initialization, Server-Side Rendering, Client-Side Interaction
 ---

 # HTML

-This tutorial will guide you through building a Gez-based HTML SSR application from scratch.
-We'll demonstrate how to create a server-side rendered application using the Gez framework through a complete example.
+This tutorial will guide you through building a Esmx-based HTML SSR application from scratch.
+We'll demonstrate how to create a server-side rendered application using the Esmx framework through a complete example.

 ## Project Structure